Innovation Program North Sea Energy (NSE 2020-2021)

 Due to Covid-19, NSE3 2019 results presentation has been postponed to June 15, 2020.
 Partners were supposed to receive marketing material in Q1 but this is also delayed.

 This week the program released a new website:

-Hints role is focusing on the modelling of the conversion of wind power to electrical power, the data-analysis of the wind data over longer periods of time and the transportation of fluids through flow lines over longer distances.
+Hint’s role is focusing on the modeling of the conversion of wind power to electrical power, the data analysis of the wind data over longer periods of time, and the transportation of fluids through flow lines over long distances.
 The first aspect is important for the storage requirements, the latter for transportation of fluids to and from shore (e.g. CO2 for CC(U)S or as raw material for Methanol production).
-As Hint has a lot of expertise on metering, this essential experience will be(come) essential for the whole process.
+As Hint has a lot of expertise in metering, this essential experience will be(come) essential for the whole process.

-When the new work packages for NSE2020-2021 were defined, we thought Hint could contribute the best to WP3 (Safety, integrity and reliability).
+When the new work packages for NSE2020-2021 were defined, we thought Hint could contribute the best to WP3 (Safety, integrity, and reliability).
 But, during a meeting with the lead of WP1(Energy Hubs), we received an overview about the scope of WP1 and we concluded that there is interesting research work for Hint in this package.
-For instance, in conversion molecules and in CCS.
+For instance, in conversion molecules, and CCS.